cartrawler/cartrawler.github.io/docs/reactive native/androidIntegration.md

 * If not migrated yet, it is recommended to migrate the project to Androidx.
 <a href="https://developer.android.com/jetpack/androidx/migrate">Migration guide</a> <br/>

-* Inside your android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the Reactive Native side.
+* Inside your Android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the Reactive Native side.

 ```kotlin
 /**